39 top tips for fishkeepers

 Detritus and algae can play their part in shortening your equipment’s lifespan.
 Regularly clean filters, and that includes impellers, shafts, inlets and outlets.

-If you wash sponges regularly in tank water, they will last longer as they shouldn’t ever get to the point where they become so clogged that they collapse and become misshapen.
+If you wash sponges regularly in tank water, they will last longer.
+They shouldn’t ever get to the point where they become so clogged that they collapse and become misshapen.

 Clean light tubes, reflectors and cover glasses for maximum light penetration.